 Evaluation Rubrics Category Evaluation Ratings 4 3 2 1 1a.
-Knowledge addressed and most questio answered with 1 sentence a ns answered with at least 2 opics are addressed, and r 1b.
+Knowledge addressed and most questio answered with 1 sentence a ns answered with at least 2 2 sentences about each. sentences about each.
+All top opics are addressed, and mo addressed.
+1b.
+Recognition 1b.
 Recognition Information clearly relates to the main topic.
 It includes several supporting details and/or examples.
 Information clearly relates to the main topic.
 It provides 1-2 supporting details and/or examples.
 Information clearly relates to the main topic.
-No details and/or examples are given.
-Information clearly relates to the main topic.
 No details and/or examples are given. or nothing to do with the ma ain topic.
 2a.
-Understanding Shows a full understa Shows a good unders nding of the topic. tanding of parts of the topic ws a good understanding o s not seem to understand well.
+Understanding Shows a full understan Shows a good underst nding of the topic. tanding of parts of the topic. ws a good understanding of t s not seem to understand the • well.
 2b.
 ComprehensionStudent is able to accurately answer almost all questions posed by classmates about the topic.Student isable to accurately answer most questions posed by classmates about the topic.Student is able to accurately answer a few questionsposed by classmates about the topic.Student is unable to accurately answer questions posed by classmates about thetopic.
 3a.
-Recognition • suggests solutions to probl efine solutions, but is willin nes solutions suggested by ns suggested by others. y others.
+Recognition • suggests solutions to proble efine solutions, but is willing nes solutions suggested by o ns suggested by others. hers.
 Does not try to solve problems or help others solve problems.
 Lets others do the work.
 3b.
-Articulation/Use of Facts major point was adequately statistics and/or examples, b supported with relevant fa oles.
-Ever tatistics and/or examples. y major point was suppor y point was not supported ted with facts, will be undertaken in those instances were either the modules were not prepared, approved and implemented in accordance with the internationalized plans, or the objectives and intended international student learning outcomes were not achieved in accordance with the rubrics developed and approved for the international modules.
+Articulation/Use of Facts major point was adequately statistics and/or examples, b supported with relevant fa les.
+Ever tatistics and/or examples. y major point was supportec y point was not supported.
+Every with facts, will be undertaken in those instances were either the modules were not prepared, approved and implemented in accordance with the internationalized plans, or the objectives and intended international student learning outcomes were not achieved in accordance with the rubrics developed and approved for the international modules.